jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 # Detecting a Mobile Device

 To detect a mobile device, you essentially check some information about the browser against a very long regex list.
-The open source regex is maintained at [detect mobile broswers](http://detectmobilebrowsers.com/).
+The open source regex is maintained at [detect mobile browsers](http://detectmobilebrowsers.com/) website.
 [This stackoverflow answer](https://stackoverflow.com/a/11381730) gives a JavaScript implementation of the function.
 I named my version of the function `mobileCheck`. `mobileCheck` returns _true_ if the device is a mobile device, and _false_ if not.

 In the setup function I call `mobileCheck` and assign the result to the variable `isMobile`.
 Throughout the code, if `isMobile` is _true_ then the code to implement mobile behavior will run.
 Otherwise, the desktop code will run.